JFimex/paper_trail/README.md

 PaperTrail lets you track changes to your models' data.
 It's good for auditing or versioning.
 You can see how a model looked at any stage in its lifecycle, revert it to any version, and even undelete it after it's been destroyed.

-Note: this is an ad-hoc change to the original that hacks around a bug where `bundle exec rails generate paper_trail:install --with-associations` didn't create the association or transaction id tables.
+Note: this is a fork with tons of dirty, ad-hoc hacks added to customise the gem to my fairly narrow and esoteric use case, Use at your own risk (or just use the main paper_trail gem like a normal person)

 There's an excellent [RailsCast on implementing Undo with Paper Trail](http://railscasts.com/episodes/255-undo-with-paper-trail).